-All Information sharing agreements and contracts relating to the sharing of information must contain provisions on data retention and set out not only how long information will be retained for but also how it will be disposed of and whether certificates of destruction are required
+All Information sharing agreements and contracts relating to the sharing of information must contain provisions on data retention and set out not only how long information will be retained for but also how it will be disposed of and whether certificates of destruction are required.

-3.16 Handling of Confidentiality Breaches/ Incidents
+3.14.
+Handling of Confidentiality Breaches/ Incidents

-All breaches of information governance must be recorded onto the Trusts incident reporting system Eclipse in line with the Incident Reporting and Management Policy.

-If a reasoned disclosure without consent has been made under section 3.10 of the policy, you must inform the Information Governance Team or Caldicott Guardian so this can be recorded on the Caldicott Log.
+All breaches of this policy must be recorded onto the Trusts incident systems in line with the Incident Reporting and Management Policy.
+If a reasoned disclosure without consent has been made under section 3.9 of the policy you must inform the Information governance Team or Caldicott Guardian so this can be recorded on the Caldicott Log.

-Under article 33 of the Data Protection Act the Trust is required to report all serious breaches of confidentiality to the Information Commissioners Office within 72 hours and failure to do so may result in the Information Commissioner's Office issuing a monetary penalty to the Trust.

-Reporting to the Information Commissioner's Office can only be done via the Information Governance Team with agreement from either the SIRO, Caldicott Guardian or Associate Director of Performance and Information.

-If you suspect that a serious breach has occurred, you must raise this on the Trust's internal Eclipse incident reporting system within 24 hours.
+Under article 33 of the Data Protection Act the Trust is required to report all serious breaches of confidentiality to the Information Commissioner's Office within 72 hours and failure to do so may result in the Information Commissioner's Office issuing a monetary penalty to the Trust.
+Reporting to the Information Commissioner's Office can only be done via the Information Governance department with review from both the Trust SIRO and Caldicott Guardian.
+If you suspect that a serious breach has occurred you must raise this on the Trust's internal Eclipse incident reporting system within 24 hours.